opral/monorepo/blog/001-git-as-backend/index.md

 Wouldn’t the development speed increase because designers and developers are able to collaborate in parallel instead of relying on sequential hand-offs?
 Wouldn’t innovation be fostered because such a version of Figma would have less lock-in and users could open the design file in another, more innovative front end, like (joke intended) Sketch?
 And wouldn’t open-source design become more viable because external contributors can simply open a pull request instead of requesting access to a document?

-A related and suggested read is “local first software” from Ink & Switch https://www.inkandswitch.com/local-first/.
+A related and suggested read is [“local first software”](https://www.inkandswitch.com/local-first/) from Ink & Switch.
 They point out several flaws of git as a backend compared to CRDTs